eqNj/eqN-PD2-Filter/README.md

 Stack sizes now only show on item names for stacks > 1.

-All possible Rune Words or the method of socketing will show in the description on applicable items at all times, if that item is seen by your character.
+All possible runewords or the method of socketing will show in the description on applicable items at all times, if that item is seen by your character.

 Added a description to unsocketed superior items advising they can be socketed only through Larzuk or Corruption.